litentry/litentry-docs/src/runtime/runtime.md

 ### Stakeholders

 1. Litentry user: Users register with the Litentry network, they can get the token incentive if their data is queried by a DeFi or other Dapps.
 Their information is protected with encryption and used in a secure runtime environment.
-2. Defi: Litentry user's ID and their assets proof is a critical factor to determine their financial service.<mark>*I have no idea what this is saying*</mark>
+2. Defi: With Litentry identity, users can view their personal information, including credit and on-chain reputation.
+This information can be applied to mortgage rates and credit borrowing in DeFi lending.<!-- <mark>*I have no idea what this is saying*</mark> update the content-->
 3. Dapps: Litentry user's cross chain information includes all activities in the whole cryptocurrency world.
 Litentry is the unique and unified entry point for their service.
 4. Litentry node runner: They will earn the block production incentive and they can run offchain workers for cross chain asset query service.
 They will be rewarded if the query results they submit are correct.